MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTaskSequenceGroup.md

 ### -AddCondition

-Specifies the conditions objects to be added.
+Specifies the condition objects to be added.

 ```yaml
 Type: IResultObject[]